Raviteja0405/URL-Metadata-Extractor/README.md

 # URL Metadata Extractor

-This project was developed as part of a Python bootcamp hackathon at [VNRVJIET].
+This project was developed as part of a Python bootcamp hackathon at VNRVJIET.

 ## Project Description
 The URL Metadata Extractor is a web application created using Flask and Beautiful Soup.
 It extracts metadata (such as title, description, and thumbnail image) from a provided URL.
 The app allows users to input a URL, fetches information from the webpage, and displays relevant metadata.